 There are many potential sources for a crisis, both internal and external.
 The coronavirus pandemic is a perfect example of an external crisis.
 Internal sources might include employee misconduct or an accident on company property.
 Identifying the source will help shape your crisis management plan and determine the appropriate response.

 Preparation is key

 As we’ve learned, there is no way to predict how or when a crisis will strike.
-An effective crisis communication plan can’t be thrown together at the eleventh hour; it should already be in place long before any hint of a potential threat.
+An effective crisis communication plan can’t be thrown together at the eleventh hour by the management team; it should already be in place long before any hint of a potential threat.

 List potential threats

 Different crises will affect your business in very different ways.
 While coming up with a list of every scenario that could possibly go wrong might not be feasible, you can certainly identify different types of situations that would trigger the need for crisis response.